erikvullings/mithril-tree-component/README.md

 # mithril-tree-component

 A tree component for [Mithril](https://mithril.js.org) that supports drag-and-drop, as well as selecting, creating and deleting items.
+You can play with it [here](https://erikvullings.github.io/mithril-tree-component/#!/).

 ![Mithril-tree-component animation](./packages/mithril-tree-component/img/mithril-tree-component-animation.gif)